sbingler/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 ## "Same-site" and "cross-site" Requests  {#same-site-requests}

+Two origins, A and B, are considered same-site if the following algorithm returns true:
+1. If A and B are both scheme/host/port triples then
+    1. If A’s scheme does not equal B’s scheme, return false.
+    2. Let HostA be A’s host, and hostB be B’s host.
+        1. If hostA equals hostB and hostA’s registrable domain is non-null return true.
+        2. If hostA’s registrable domain equals hostB’s registrable domain and hostA’s registrable domain is non-null return true.
+2. If A and B are both the same non-triple origin return true;
+3. Return false.

+Note that, for cookie computation purposes, WebSockets connections map “ws” to “http” and “wss” to “https”.
+[FETCH]

-A request is "same-site" if its target's URI's origin's registrable domain is an exact match for the request's client's "site for cookies", or if the request has no client.
+A request is "same-site" if its target's URI's origin is same-site with the request's client's "site for cookies", or if the request has no client.
 The request is otherwise "cross-site".

 For a given request ("request"), the following algorithm returns `same-site` or